 The Land Trust of Santa Cruz is a non-profit organizing that is dedicated to the preservation and protection of land in Santa Cruz Country so that the area continues to thrive for years to come.
 Since 1978, the group has raised over $47 million and protected more than 13,000 acres in the lush county.

 Learn more about this exciting initiative in the press release issued by the Land Trust of Santa Cruz County.

-If you’re looking for a home near the trails, then Lauren Spencer is here to help. to learn more about which communities have the best access to Santa Cruz's outstanding (and growing) trail network.
+If you’re looking for a home near the trails, then Lauren Spencer is here to help.
+Get in touch with her today to learn more about which communities have the best access to Santa Cruz's outstanding (and growing) trail network.